Discovery on a Grand Scale

 Linking asteroids in NoirLab Source Catalog on ADAM::THOR

-The Asteroid Insitute has performed an asteroid discovery analysis of the NoirLab Source Catalog (NSC) Data Release 2.
+The Asteroid Institute has performed an asteroid discovery analysis of the NoirLab Source Catalog (NSC) Data Release 2.
 Using the THOR algorithm and computation resources provided by Google Cloud, the team has been able to identify over 27,500 asteroid candidates.
 THOR is uniquely able to discovery asteroids in datasets not traditionally designed for asteroid discovery.
 This work is a follow-up to the initial validation of THOR on a subset of NSC .

 In the visualization above, you can see the orbits of our discovery candidate set, animated at 2 days per second.
 You can zoom and pan by scrolling or clicking and dragging within the visualization bounds.
 You may need to zoom out in order to see the full extent of the orbits.
 The majority of the discoveries are in the main belt, but there are also a number of NEOs and other exotica.